 Submitting this information does not guarantee a seat in the section or course you are requesting.
 Once your request is submitted, the HRTM or RETL department will receive your information in their office.

-- You will only be notified by USC email if your override request is approved.
+- You will only be notified by UofSC email if your override request is approved.
 Wait time for specific courses can vary and you may not be notified until the start of the semester.

 - Priority will go to current term graduates.